bigcharinthon/ecommerce-sales-analysis/README.md

 ## How to Use

-1. Clone the repository
+## How to Use
-2. Open the SQLite database file in `/data/ecommerce.db`
+1. Open the SQLite database in `data/ecommerce.db`
-3. Run each SQL file in the `/sql` folder to generate the KPI
+2. Run the SQL queries in the `sql/` folder
-4. View or edit the Power BI dashboard in the `/images` folder
+3. Review output using your query tool or BI tool

 ---

 ## Business Questions & Analysis